-The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry is the primary vehicle for Their Royal Highnesses' philanthropic work
+The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex is the primary vehicle for Their Royal Highnesses' philanthropic work

 It develops programmes and charitable projects based on the charitable interests of Their Royal Highnesses by working with organisations which are already making a proven impact in their respective fields.